skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ### Donate Button!

 I added the wallet address to the page, with a button to copy the address to your clipboard.

+### Adding transaction information

+I accidentally committed some testing harness when bringing code from the dev environment, which created non-existent transactions while validating the live faucet.
+To make that transparent, I'm now adding the hash for both transactions.

+If we detect that the test harness is active, record 0.0 for drip amounts since we didn't do an actual transaction.

+In this step, I created a migration sql file and also updated the broken transactions to 0.0 eth/ant.